yassineMtg/ProductRecommender/README.md

 ## Project Overview

 Welcome to the Project Inception phase of the Product Recommendation System.
-This README provides an overview of our ML system scoping, detailing the business case, the value of using ML, data requirements, metrics for evaluation, and baselines.
+This README provides an overview of my ML system scoping, detailing the business case, the value of using ML, data requirements, metrics for evaluation, and baselines.

 ## Table of Contents